What happens when your mortgage fixed rate expires?

 1. Check your new rate and compare it to other rates on the market.
 Compare rates from various lenders and see if your new rate stands up.

-2. Before you switch, check your lender's website.
+2. Before you switch, contact your lender.
 You might be surprised to learn that your lender actually is offering a really good rate for new borrowers while leaving you on a higher rate.
 Call your lender up and ask it to give you its lowest rate.

 3. If you think you can get a better deal elsewhere, refinance.
-Refinancing your home loan means applying for a new loan.
-Once approved you discharge the old one and begin the new one
+If your current lender can't match the deal you can get elsewhere, refinance your home loan (which simply means applying for a new loan).
+Once approved, you discharge the old one and begin the new one.

-3. You get a new fixed rate term with your lender
+3. You fix your rate again but stay with your lender

-Most lenders will let you lock in a new fixed rate.
-This is definitely an option for borrowers who value the certainty of fixed repayments over anything else or are worried about future rate rises.
+This is an option for borrowers who value the certainty of fixed repayments over anything else.

 Just keep in mind that if you fix your rate in today's market, the rate will be much higher than the fixed rate you could have got between 2019 and 2021.

-But even if you really want a fixed rate home loan, you could still find a better option by comparing fixed rate home loans.
+If you really want a fixed rate home loan, you could still find a better option by comparing fixed rate home loans rather than just accepting the rate your bank has offered you.

 Should I fix my rate now or is variable a better option?

-• Fixed rates offer more certainty and make it easier to budget.
-They tend to be higher and more expensive to exit or refinance early.
+• Fixed rates offer more certainty and make it easier to budget, because you know exactly what you're paying

 Read more about the differences between fixed and variable interest rate loans.